Benesch, Friedlander, Coplan & Aronoff LLP Benesch, Friedlander, Coplan & Aronoff LLP

 • Successfully defended the former owner of a secondary lead smelter against an $800 million Superfund claim seeking the cleanup of over 8,000 off-site residential properties allegedly contaminated by the aerial deposition of lead emitted from the smelter.
 The court agreed with our arguments that (1) a cutting-edge geostatistical analysis of the site data demonstrated that no detectable lead emissions reached the residential properties and (2) air emissions from the former facility were not legally actionable.

 • Successfully defended a petroleum company against claims by the Ohio EPA seeking remediation of an 80-year-old former petroleum refinery site.
-The settlement was based on our negotiation of a novel “risk-based” remedial approach, which saved our client millions of dollars in cleanup costs compared to the cost of a traditional approach.
+The settlement was based on our negotiation of a novel “risk-based” remedial approach, which saved our client millions of dollars in cleanup costs compared to the cost if a traditional approach had been taken.

 • Negotiated the settlement of a U.S. EPA Superfund claim for costs incurred to replace residential drinking water wells with municipal water lines in an area in New Hampshire contaminated with 1,4-dioxane.